 Recently I went to see a fantastic exhibit at the National Geographic Museum in Washington D.C. called Food: Our Global Kitchen.
-It covered a variety of topics, including our global food system, the journey food takes from the farm to our forks, history of food cultures, how to feed our ever growing population in a sustainable manner, evolution of food species, hunger and obesity, to name a few (check out what National Geographic is doing about food here).
+It covered a variety of topics, including our global food system, the journey food takes from the farm to our forks, history of food cultures, how to feed our ever growing population in a sustainable manner, evolution of food species, hunger and obesity, to name a few.
 The exhibit was fascinating for the foodie, health nut, and environmentalist in me.

 The take-aways are very much in line with what I have been learning in my health coaching program.
 They have got me thinking a lot about American food culture, how much it has changed in the past 20 or so years and the negative impact is has had on our health.
 But the issue isn't only in America, it is global, as we continue to export our negative health habits.
 The differences in these habits I see today compared to when I was a child are drastic and downright scary.